semanticdatalayer/SML/sml-reference/calculations.md

 # Calculations

-Calculation files define custom MDX expressions for creating calculated metrics in AtScale.
+Calculation files define custom MDX expressions for creating calculated metrics in SML.
 They can be used to combine, evaluate, or manipulate other metrics defined in the model.
 For example, you can do simple math operations to combine metrics, or simple comparison operations to return a given metric value when certain conditions are met.